 I’ve spent the last few weeks reading up in even more detail about each destination, planning my walking tours, making reservations for restaurants, and much more.

-Even after all of the trips I’ve taken and helped with, I never realized so much work could go into planning a group tour.
-There’s a lot of t’s to cross and i’s to dot.
+Even after all the trips I’ve taken and helped with, I never realized so much work could go into planning a group tour.
+There are a lot of i’s to dot and t’s to cross.

 But I know this is going to be a good time because the people who read this site are amazing, and for two weeks I get to talk about what I love: travel.